 You may be eligible for a rebate on your valve installation

 There exist rebates provided by the City of Toronto and the City of Vaughan to assist with the cost associated with the installation of some backwater valves.
-Should you be applicable for this rebate we will assist you in claiming it and expedite the process by taking pictures, recording video, and providing all documentation necessary.
+Should you be applying for this rebate we will assist you in claiming it and expedite the process by taking pictures, recording video, and providing all documentation necessary.